Lake Kissimmee State Park

 Accessibility

-- Service Animals: Allowed in accordance with ADA guidelines.
+- Service Animals: Permitted in accordance with ADA guidelines.

 Tips for Visiting Lake Kissimmee State Park

-- Respect Nature: Stay on designated trails and avoid disturbing wildlife.
+- Respect Wildlife: Stay on designated trails, keep a safe distance from animals, and never feed wildlife.

 Why Visit Lake Kissimmee State Park?